EnlightFragments/enlightfragments.github.io/_posts/2021-07-06-chemicals.markdown

 date:   2021-06-29 23:00:00 +0300
 ---

-Human tends to humanize relationships in any known concept, because it helps to understand.
+Human tends to personify relationships in any known concept, because it helps to understand.

 But sometimes the process goes the other way around.

-Molecules have no reason, dehumanized, and so we are.
+Molecules have no reason, depersonified, and so we are.

 The world has represented itself to us as chemicals, all that's left for us is to do the same.